vanhoangkha/Networking-fundamentals/Day60_Wireless_Security.md

 INTEGRITY

-- As explained in the “Bảo mật FUNDAMENTALS” video of the course, INTEGRITY ensures that the message is not modified by a third-party
+- As explained in the “Security FUNDAMENTALS” video of the course, INTEGRITY ensures that the message is not modified by a third-party
 - The message that is sent by the SOURCE HOST should be the same as the message that is received by the DESTINATION HOST
 - A MIC (Message Integrity Check) is added to the message to help protect their INTEGRITY.